Lighthouse Parade Banner

 PARADE ROUTE:

 Parents or friends of young entrants may accompany them down the parade route.
 The parade will proceed through the Old National Bank parking lot on to the west bound lane of Franklin Street, west to Eleventh Avenue, crossing over to the east bound lane, continuing west to the parking lot of the Pet Food Center, at which point the parade will disband.
 Parents should meet the winners behind the Main Platform at Twelfth Avenue and Franklin.
 All other participants can be met in the area between Twelfth Avenue and St. Joseph Avenue on the south side of Franklin Street (area fronting Pet Food Center).
 In the event of threatening or questionable weather, WIKY radio will announce over the air beginning at 4:00 p.m. on the day of the parade, where the exhibitors are to meet for judging.
-Chairman, Zach Cates 812-604-4485, Co-Chairman, Donnie Fulton 812-453-5078 will answer questions.
+Chairman, Donnie Fulton 812-453-5078, and Co-Chairman, Jack Weinzapfel 812-319-8002 will answer questions.